publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s409.md

 [Act Aug.
 28, 1950, ch.
 809][/us/act/1950-08-28/ch809], title I, § 104(b), [64 Stat.
 512][/us/stat/64/512], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall take effect January 1, 1951, except that sections 214, 215, and 216 of the Social Security Act \[sections 414 to 416 of this title\] shall be applicable (1) in the case of monthly benefits for months after August 1950, and (2) in the case of lump-sum death payments with respect to deaths after August 1950.”
+> “The amendment made by subsection (a) \[amending this section\] shall take effect January 1, 1951, except that sections 214, 215, and 216 of the Social Security Act \[[42 U.S.C.
+414][/us/usc/t42/s414] to 416\] shall be applicable (1) in the case of monthly benefits for months after August 1950, and (2) in the case of lump-sum death payments with respect to deaths after August 1950.”

  __Effective Date of 1948 Amendment__